No. We only offer admissions once a year, for fall. Deadline for applications for priority processing is December 15.

 No. We only offer full-time degrees.

-If you are an international applicant who has earned an undergraduate and/or a high school education from an institution from within the US or an English-speaking country, then you may request a TOEFL waiver through a notation on your application, an email to firstname.lastname@example.org, or specific request to Operations & Decision Technologies’ Doctoral Program Committee members.
+If you are an international applicant who has earned an undergraduate degree and/or received a high school education from an institution in the US or an English-speaking country, then you may request a TOEFL waiver in your application.

 If you have earned a graduate degree in the US or an English-speaking country, this does not qualify for a TOEFL waiver.

-TOEFL waivers are granted at the discretion of the department (area of concentration) to which you have applied.
-Any TOEFL waiver must be substantiated by the department requesting it to the Doctoral Programs office in a detailed memorandum waiver document.
+TOEFL waivers are granted at the discretion of the department (area of concentration) to which you are applying.

 TOEFL code: 1324

 Admissions are competitive.
-In Operations Management/Decision Sciences (OM/DS) we typically admit two students per year, whereas for Information Systems (IS) it varies between one and two students per year.
+In the Operations Management/Decision Sciences (OM/DS) concentration, we typically admit two students per year; for the Information Systems (IS) concentration, it varies between one and two students per year.

 We take into account test scores (GMAT/GRE), undergraduate major, whether the student has a masters’ degree in a related area (not a requirement but a plus), GPA (especially grades in the quantitative courses), letters of recommendation, and the individual written statement, in addition to demonstrated proficiency in English.
 Prior experience in research, teaching, and/or professional work is a plus, but not required.

 Admission decisions are made by a committee of faculty members who will assess all applications, and as a result, it is very difficult to assess an applicant's chances of admission based solely on their CV.

 Based on the 2021 worldwide rankings conducted by the University of Texas at Dallas, the Kelley School of Business is #15 in the world among the top business schools ranked by their research contributions.
 Learn more about IS research rankings.